 Outstanding Teacher Award

-The MTSU Foundation has funded Outstanding Teacher Awards for the past forty-nine years.
+The MTSU Foundation has funded Outstanding Teacher Awards for the past fifty years.
 The Foundation will fund five awards for $3,000 each again this year.

 The plan for making the awards consists of two phases: nominations and selection.
 Nominations will be made by three groups: alumni, faculty, and students.
 Selections will be based upon evaluations by students and tenured faculty.